General configuration guide¶

 raitap --config-name assessment hardware=cpu transparency.myexplainer1.call.target=0

-Or override an entire nested value at once:
+Or override all nested values at once:

 uv run raitap --config-name assessment "transparency.captum_saliency.visualisers=[{_target_: CaptumImageVisualiser, call: {show_sample_names: true}}]"